12Guilhrm12/12Guilhrm12/README.md

 ### <p align="center"> ⚔️ About me ⚔️ </p>
 <p align="center">
   Hello, I am Justin.
 I'm an Indie Game Developer, Musician and a Programmer.
-I've been working on some projects, and i'm learning C++ and Python languages.
+I've been working on some projects, and i'm learning C++ and Python.
 </p>

 ---